 - administrative and assessment services

-- emergency and family and community support services
+- emergency management and fire services

-- economic development and housing services
+- economic development services

 - water, wastewater, and solid waste management services